p4ali/httpgo/README.md

 ## Http Server with Golang

 A HTTP server with health check endpoint.
-By manipulate the `/health` endpoint, you can return `503` for all endpoints when `/health` unhealthy, or otherwise behave normally.
+By manipulate the `/health` endpoint, you can return `503` for all endpoints (except the `POST /health` of course) when `/health` unhealthy, or otherwise behave normally.

 ## Headers in Response